stadlar/IST-FUT-FMTH/Vinnusvæði/Verkþáttur 5/ÍST TS 310_2020 Domestic payments and deposits.md

                                           using masked PAN, ultimate Creditor contains
                                           the owner of the card.

-  **ultimateCreditorId**                  In the case of Payment Card Deposits using
+  **ultimateCreditorId**                  Contains the kennitala of the intended beneficiary of
-                                          masked PAN the Ultimate Creditor ID contains kennitala of the card owner.
-[TODO: What is this]
+                                          the payment.
+In the case of Payment Card Deposits using masked PAN the Ultimate Creditor ID contains kennitala of the card owner.

   **icelandicPurposeCode**                The purpose is the equivalent of the category code
                                           (ic. *textalykill*) used to classify the transaction.